Endoman123/pathplanner/README.md

 # Motion Profile Generator
-Generate Motion Profiles to follow with a Talon SRX
+Generate Motion Profiles to follow with a Talon SRX.

+This is a program originally based off of Vannaka's Motion Profile Generator.

 ![alt text][logo]